patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 Added a new area called "Admin".
 Delete the Controllers, Data, Models folder.
 Copy _ViewImport and _ViewStart to Admin View > Home Area.

+2023-10-27 1419:
+Changed the versions of the packaged to 5.0.11 for relational and sqlserver and 5.0.2 for entityframeworkcore

+2023-10-27 1427:
+Finally fixed the error I had to chnage the pattern to:( pattern: "{area=Customer}/{controller=Home}/{action=Index}/{id?}"); ).
+And have completed all the Views to import in the Admin and Customer folder.